WHAT NEXT? WHAT TO DO AFTER A SELF-DEFENSE SHOOTING

 2. BE THE FIRST TO CALL 911: Even if you do not pull the trigger, be the first to call 911.
 If the incident was serious enough for you to deploy your firearm, make a report as soon as possible, while the details are still clear in your mind.
 Remember - police officers commonly identify the first person who calls as the victim.

-3. INITIATE EMERGENCY RESPONSE: From a position of safety call 911.
-Request emergency medical services if needed for you the suspect or others.
-Describe what you are wearing and let the dispatcher know you will not have your weapon in your hand when the officers arrive.
-Tell the 911 Operator something similar to, "I HAD TO USE THE WEAPON IN SELF DEFENSE“ “ I was forced to defend myself”, “I was in fear for my life”, or "I was attacked”.
-Do not elaborate or give a detailed account of the incident.
+3. INITIATE EMERGENCY RESPONSE: From a safe position or location, call 911.
+Request emergency medical services if they are needed for you, the suspect or others.
+Describe what you are wearing, and let the dispatcher know you will not have your weapon in your hand when the officers arrive.
+Tell the 911 operator something similar to, "I had to use the weapon in self-defense," "I was forced to defend myself," "I was in fear for my life," or "I was attacked."
+Do not give a detailed account of the incident.
 This is not the time.

-10. If you are a member of a legal service keep that information close: It is very important to have legal servicePlease be alert, safe out there and remember assess every situation asking yourself, "If I didn't have a weapon on me at this time what would I do?”
-That one question could keep you from being launched into a traumatic incident that will change your life.
+10. If you are a member of a legal service, keep that information close: If you carry a concealed weapon, no matter how frequently, it is extremely important to belong to a legal service plan.
+When armed with your concealed weapon, be especially alert and safe.
+If a situation arises that creates fear of threat, assess it carefully and ask yourself, "If I didn't have a weapon on me at this time, what would I do?"
+This one question could keep you from being launched into a traumatic incident that might change your life irrevocably.